Edition 109 - August 2007

 June was a month of two halves, the first thirteen days were warm with light winds, daytime temperatures averaged 21.6 Deg C and there were only two days on which any rain fell, and that was only light.
 The rest of the month was a washout with lows queuing up across the Atlantic.
 Temperatures were a bit lower with the average daytime at 19.4 Deg C and also stronger winds, but the main feature was the rain with only one dry day up to the end of the month although we obviously got off very lightly compared to many parts of the country.

 The total rainfall for the month was 151mm [6"].
-Nationally, it was the wettest June since records began and in South Devon the wettest since 1915, but here were did record slightly more rain - 162mm [6 3/8"] - in 1998.
+Nationally, it was the wettest June since records began and in South Devon the wettest since 1915, but here we did record slightly more rain - 162mm [6 3/8"] - in 1998.
 The strongest gust of wind was 30 knots which was the highest in June since 1994.

 Chicane recorded 141.65 hours of sunshine in May which surprisingly was up on last May and only slightly down on 2005, but June's 155.85 hours was well down on the previous four years, the closest being 162.52 hours in 2005.
 Last June the recorded hours were 191.89!